Time Zone: -5 hours. No daylight savings time in 2008.

-U.S. citizens traveling by air to and from Jamaica must present a valid passport when entering or re-entering the United States.
+Generally, all U.S. citizens are required to present a valid U.S. passport when traveling to Jamaica, as well as proof of anticipated departure from Jamaica.
+U.S. travelers coming for tourism will not need a visa for travel up to 90 days.
 Sea travelers must have a valid U.S. passport (or other original proof of U.S. citizenship, such as a certified U.S. birth certificate with a government-issued photo ID).
 Persons traveling with U.S. passports tend to encounter fewer difficulties upon departure than those who choose to use other documents.

 Vaccinations: Recommended and Routine